Is social media wrecking your budget?

 Tap to buy

-On social media, converting advertising into a purchase has become very slick.
+On social media, converting advertising into a purchase has become very slick and often even hard to notice.
 Tap “Shop Now” on Instagram and you’re immediately at check out.
-Or it might be as simple as texting a simple “Yes” back to a retailer’s SMS about whether you want to make a purchase.
-This has made tons of things incredibly convenient to do, but it’s also incredibly easy to lose track of spending.
+Or it might be as simple as texting a “Yes” back to a retailer’s message about whether you want to make a purchase.
+While social media and technology have made all sorts of things incredibly convenient to do, they’ve also made it incredibly easy to lose track of spending.

 A money-healthy feed

 Pause before buying.
 Take a 24-hour timeout before making a purchase.
-Any urgency you see—a limited-time flash sale, repeat advertising—is simply a gimmick to get you to buy immediately.
-Chances are that sale will come back around if you really want that item.
+Any sense of urgency you see—a limited-time flash sale, an “only few left in stock” tagline, or repeat advertising—is simply a gimmick to get you to buy immediately.
+Chances are that sale will come back around if you really want the item.

 Edit your social feeds.
-Are there some people or brands you follow that make you feel worse about yourself?
-Create FOMO?
-Unfollow immediately.
-The end.
-Substitute for people and companies that are positive and supportive and make you feel better about your life—not worse.
+Are there some people or brands you follow that make you feel worse about yourself or create FOMO?
+Unfollow them immediately and in no time you’ll probably even forget who they are.
+Substitute these accounts with people and companies that promote a positive, supportive message and make you feel better, not worse, about your life.

 Unsubscribe to emails.
-If you use Gmail, most of the marketing emails are probably funneled into your Promotions tab.
-To the best of your ability (we know it’s an uphill battle) unsubscribe from the ones that seem to get you to spend impulsively.
-For example, if getting emails from REI or Gilt Group triggers your interest in some afternoon shopping, unsubscribe.
+If you use Gmail, most of the marketing emails you receive are probably funneled into your Promotions tab.
+To the best of your ability (we know it can be an uphill battle) unsubscribe from the ones that seem to get you to spend impulsively.
+For example, if getting emails from REI or Gilt triggers your interest in some casual afternoon shopping, unsubscribe.

 Be selective with referral codes.
-Do use referral codes when you need something, but don’t buy something you don’t need just because you have a discount.
+Referral codes can be great when you actually need something useful, but don’t buy something simply because you have a discount.
 For example, spending $130 on shoes you don’t need just because you have a $50 discount is still $130 you might not have spent otherwise.

 Create friction for online shopping.
-Just as digital brands have made it easier than ever to purchase something, you can make it really hard for yourself to do it—delete your connected credit card so that every time you want to make a purchase you have to find your credit card.
+Just as digital brands have made it easier than ever to purchase something, you can, on the flip side, make it as hard as possible for yourself to do it.
+Delete your connected credit card information so that every time you want to make a purchase you have to think twice before grabbing your credit card from your wallet.

 Use notifications set on your credit or debit card.
-Ideally, your bank account or credit card will send you an alert when your balance changes to make your purchases feel less like play-money.
+Ideally, your bank account or credit card will let you set up an alert when your balance reaches a certain level.
+This may help prevent you from making purchases with what feels like “play money” or disposable income.

-Before you start deleting all your social apps in order to get your budget back in order there is an upside.
-Social media has also become a great way to support the charities you love—41% of college-educated millennials have donated to a charity they saw advertised on social media, according to the survey.
+Unless you feel like you can’t manage your social media shopping tendencies, no one is suggesting you delete all your social apps immediately.
+As we mentioned before, there are some definite upsides to social media, and it’s also become a great way to support the charities and worthy causes that speak to you.
+In fact, 41% of college-educated millennials have donated to a charity they saw advertised on social media, according to the survey.